liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.6.12 (2025//) =
+* javascript and jtable updates to more reliable check for checked status of checkboxes

 = 2.6.11 (2025/07/06) =
 * Allow event authors to also do some event bulk actions
 * Fix discount imports